concussionjs/concussionjs-core/README.md

     $ gdebi concussionjs-core-latest.deb

 ###4.
-Build from source yourself (experts only) -- folow detailed instructions below
+Build from source yourself (experts only)
+follow detailed instructions below

 Build from source instructions (Option 4 above)
 -----------------

 ### Pre-requisites
-#### 1. Ubuntu 12.04 Linux or higher (only configuration tested, though it will likely work on other OS's versions in the debian family)
+#### 1. Ubuntu 12.04 Linux or higher
+(Note:only configuration tested, though it will likely work on other OS's versions in the debian family)
 * git
 * mongodb
 * nodejs